 Yes, all installed exit signs must meet code requirements, even if they are voluntarily installed.

 Do I have to install additional exit signs and/or emergency lights if the ones I have do not meet the current code requirements?

 At the time of inspection, the inspector will verify the placement of all exit signs.
 Additionally, all exit signs and emergency lighting will be tested on battery back-up power to ensure they meet code requirements.
 If additional devices are required, the inspector will let you know.

 During an inspection, can I test my exit signs and emergency lighting using the “test” button?

 No, the inspector will ask the electrician to “drop” the power to simulate a power failure.
 All exits and emergency lighting must illuminate on battery back-up power.

 If my building is equipped with a generator, will the inspector still require testing of the exits and emergency lighting on battery back-up?

 No, the inspector may accept maintenance reports that verify when the devices were last tested.
 However, if new devices are being installed, the inspector may want to witness their functionality.

-Download the PDF packet of information on this page.
+Download the PDF Guidance Document of information on this page.